Skip to main content

 Problem

-Rural Latino experiences and perspectives of health care access and immigration policies are unexplored.
+Rural Latino experiences and perspectives of health care access are unexplored.

 Understanding the experiences and perspectives of these rural Hispanics/Latinos at the county level can help inform health policy and develop community-specific interventions to support whole-person health.